horar/strata-cmake-modules/Readme.md

 * Keep it simple.
 * Keep it consistence with the design.
-* Follow follow CMake best practices.
+* Follow CMake best practices.

 ## License